Frank Aiken: War of Independence

 Operating from the south Armagh/north Louth area, Aiken's unit was one of the most effective IRA in Ulster during the Irish War of Independence.
 This success is attributed primarily to Aiken's leadership and training methods.

-In May 1920, he led 200 IRA men in an assault on the RIC barracks in Newtownhamilton, attacking the building and then burning it with paraffin spayed from a potato sprayer; however, the garrison did not surrender.
+In May 1920, he led 200 IRA men in an assault on the RIC barracks in Newtownhamilton, attacking the building and then burning it with paraffin sprayed from a potato sprayer; however, the garrison did not surrender.
 Aiken himself led a squad which blasted a hole in the wall of the barracks with gelignite and entered through it, exchanging shots with the policemen inside.

 At a sports event in Cullyhanna in June 1920, Aiken led a group of three men that demanded that three RIC men hand over their weapons.
 Shooting broke out and one man on each side was killed.

 In July, he was almost killed at Banbridge.
 While riding a motorcycle to Lurgan he was chased by an angry mob.

 In December 1920, he led another assault, this time abortive, on the RIC station in his home village of Camlough.
 In reprisal, the newly formed Ulster Special Constabulary burned Aiken's home and those of ten of his relatives in the Camlough area.
 They also arrested and killed two local republicans.
 From this point onward, the conflict in the area took on an increasingly bitter and sectarian quality.
 Aiken tried on a number of occasions to ambush USC patrols from the ruins of his family home.

 In April 1921, Aiken's men mounted an operation in Creggan, County Armagh to ambush the police and Special Constabulary.
 One Special constable was killed in the ensuing firefight.
 Some accounts have reported that Aiken took the Protestant Church congregation in the village hostage to lure the Specials out onto the road.
 However, Mathew Lewis states that both Catholic and Protestant churchgoers were held in a pub to prevent their getting caught in the crossfire.
 Nevertheless, sectarian bitterness deepened in the area.
 The following month, the Special Constabulary started shooting Catholic civilians in revenge for IRA attacks.

 In June 1921, Aiken organised his most successful attack yet on the British military, when his men derailed a British troop train heading from Belfast to Dublin, killing the train guard, three cavalry soldiers and 63 horses.
 Shortly afterwards, the Specials took four Catholics from their homes in Bessbrook and Altnaveigh, shooting them dead.